 American Express CD Rates

 CD interest rates today are all over the map, but American Express offerings are definitely competitive.
-You can earn a CD rate from 0.40% APY on a six-month CD all the way up to 2.90% if you’re willing to commit your money for 60 months.

 When your CD matures, you’ll have 10 calendar days during which you can withdraw funds without penalty or add more money to your CD.
 There is no minimum deposit requirement for opening a CD account.